TomBenDor/AP1/ex3/readme.md

 ## Implementation

 We designed the code so the client and the server will be separated, it means the client doesn't know what the server is about to send - all it does is sending messages and receiving messages.
+Our Server supports unlimited-size messages and unlimited amount of columns in a csv file.

 ### Communication